alokkmukherji/BikeSharingCaseStudy/README.md

   3. Data preparation for Modeling
         1. Converting categorical variables to dummy variables - so that they become suitable for model building
         2. Splitting data into Training and Test sets at 70% (for training data) and 30% (for evaluating data) ratio respectively
-        3. Rescaling features so that variables can have comparable scale using Min-Max scaling technique
+        3. Rescaling features using Min-Max scaling technique so that variables can have comparable scale
   4. Building a linear model
       - Linear model was build using statsmodels
-      - Started with 10 variables using sklearn RFE technique and dropped unnecessary variables having high VIF (>5), high p (>0.05) one by one after checking p and VIF everytime.
+      - Started with 10 variables using sklearn RFE technique and dropped variables having high (>5) Variance Inflation Factor (VIF) and high p (>0.05) one by one after checking p and VIF everytime.
-      - Dropped variables having coefficient of very low magnitude one by one after checking p, VIF and Adjusted R2
+      - Dropped variables having coefficient of very low magnitude one by one after checking p, VIF and Adjusted R2 once variables having high VIF and high p value were cleaned up
-      - FInal model having 81% as R2 and 1.999 as Durbin-Watson
+      - Final model had R2 as 81% and Durbin-Watson as 1.999
   5. Resudual analysis of the training data
       - Applied model validated on training dataset
       - Residual analysis done to validate residuals are normally distributed with mean at 0